EJQuezada/Meet/README.md

 # Meet App

 Meet App helps user find, book, and confirm attendance to events in the user's city or in a location of their choice.
-User will be able to
+User will be able to:
 1) filter Events by City,
 2) show/hide the details of an event,
 3) specify the number of events to be displayed,